JosephKav/Release-Notifier/README.md

       secret: "SECRET"       # Required.
 The secret to send the WebHook with.
       desired_status_code: 0 # Optional.
 Keep sending the WebHooks until we recieve this status code (0 = accept any 2XX code).
       delay: '0s'            # Optional.
 The duration (AhBmCs where h is hours, m is minutes and s is seconds) to delay sending the WebHook by.
-      maxtries: 3            # Optional.
+      max_tries: 3            # Optional.
 Number of times to try re-sending WebHooks until we receive desired_status_code
       silent_fails: false    # Optional.
-Whether to send Slack messages to the Slacks of the Monitor when a WebHook fails maxtries times.
+Whether to send Slack messages to the Slacks of the Monitor when a WebHook fails max_tries times.
 ```
 The values of the optional arguments are the default values.